qcserestipy/devplatformsolutions/README.md

   - Repository optimization and workflow automation

 - **DevOps Consulting**
-  - Infrastructure as Code (IaC) using Terraform and Ansible
+  - Infrastructure as Code (IaC) using AWS CDK, Pulumi and Ansible
   - Containerization with Docker and orchestration with Kubernetes
   - AWS Cloud architecture and management